 We are organized into collaborative teams in which members work together interdependently to achieve common goals.

-We are provided time, during the contractual day and school year, to meet as a team.
+We are provided time, during the school day and school year, to meet as a team.

 We have developed and adhere to team norms.

-We use team time to engage in collective inquiry on questions specifically linked to gains in student achievement.
+We use team time to engage in collaborative inquiry on questions specifically linked to gains in student achievement.